Upper Deerfield Township, New Jersey

 Upper Deerfield Township is a township in Cumberland County, in the U.S. state of New Jersey.
-It is part of the Vineland-Bridgeton metropolitan statistical area for statistical purposes.
+It is part of the Vineland-Bridgeton metropolitan statistical area, which encompasses those cities and all of Cumberland County for statistical purposes and which constitutes a part of the Delaware Valley.
 As of the 2020 United States census, the township's population was 7,645, a decrease of 15 (−0.2%) from the 2010 census count of 7,660, which in turn reflected an increase of 104 (+1.4%) from the 7,556 counted in the 2000 census.

 Upper Deerfield Township was incorporated as a township by an act of the New Jersey Legislature on February 23, 1922, from portions of Deerfield Township, based on the results of a referendum held on April 3, 1922.
 The township was named for Deerfield Township, which in turn was named for Deerfield, Massachusetts.

 It is a dry town, where alcohol cannot be sold, as affirmed by a referendum passed in 1972.
 Upper Deerfield does not have its own police force and is protected by the New Jersey State Police.

 Geography

 According to the United States Census Bureau, the township had a total area of 31.39 square miles (81.31 km2), including 31.24 square miles (80.92 km2) of land and 0.15 square miles (0.39 km2) of water (0.48%).

-Carlls Corner, Deerfield Street, Laurel Heights, Seabrook Farms (2010 population of 1,484), Seeley, Silver Lake, and Sunset Lake are unincorporated communities and census-designated places (CDPs) within Upper Deerfield Township.
+Carlls Corner (2020 population of 911), Deerfield Street (230), Laurel Heights (380), Seabrook Farms (1,580), Seeley (152), Silver Lake (1,435), and Sunset Lake (494) are unincorporated communities and census-designated places (CDPs) within Upper Deerfield Township.

 Other unincorporated communities, localities and place names located partially or completely within the township include Beals Mills, Delaby, Finley, Friendship, Grammel Mills, Husted Station, Pleasant Grove, Seabrook, Seeley, Sunset, Watsons Corner and Woodruff.

 The township borders Bridgeton, Deerfield Township, Fairfield Township and Hopewell Township in Cumberland County; and Alloway Township, Pittsgrove Township and Upper Pittsgrove Township in Salem County.